-Above center: When Pigs Fly.
-Actually they are -- here in downtown Seattle.
+Above left: When Pigs Fly.
+Actually they are – here in downtown Seattle.

 Above right: The Pike Place Market was where my family's story in the Northwest all began.
-My grandmother
+My grandfather

 Above center: The Seattle waterfront from the Alki ferry.